Jesse Winker Player Props: Brewers vs. Guardians

 Jesse Winker At The Plate

-- Winker is batting .200 with three doubles, a home run and 17 walks.
+- Winker has three doubles, a home run and 17 walks while batting .197.

-- In 44.2% of his 43 games this season, Winker has picked up at least one hit.
-He's also had five multi-hit games.

-- In 10 games this year (23.3%), Winker has picked up an RBI, and in five of those games (11.6%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- Winker has an RBI in 10 of 44 games this year, with multiple RBI in five of them.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 12 of 43 games so far this season.
+- He has scored in 12 of 44 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.